callanalexander/powerfulowl/README.md

 * Download Anaconda and Install Deep Audio Segmenter: https://janclemenslab.org/das/installation.html

-* Run DAS in GUI mode (see https://janclemenslab.org/das/quickstart.html) in the 'Predict' menu load either provided adult or chick .h5 models
+* Run DAS in GUI mode (see https://janclemenslab.org/das/quickstart.html) in the 'Predict' menu load either provided adult or chick .h5 models.
+Make sure the corresponding paramaters file is in the same folder as the .h5 model.

 * In the 'Select Folder' direct to the data which you wish to run the models on.
 For annotation file format select 'csv'.